 The University will continue to enforce its current policies, including the Code of Student Conduct, regarding controlled substances.
 Any student who violates university policy prohibiting the manufacture, use or possession of illegal drugs on campus will be subject to referral for disciplinary action, including removal from campus housing, and, if warranted, criminal action.

 Although the State of Nevada has passed laws legalizing marijuana, possession and/or use of medical or recreational marijuana remains prohibited anywhere on the UNLV campus, including all university housing and facilities.
 Possessing a medical marijuana card does not, in any manner, change or modify the fact that marijuana is a controlled substance and, therefore, illegal.

-Remember that although Nevada law now permits possession of up to one ounce (1 oz.) of weed, federal law still prohibits it.
+Remember that although Nevada law now permits possession of up to 1 ounce of weed, federal law still prohibits it.
 Though it is unlikely the feds will arrest otherwise law-abiding recreational users.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.